APOBEC1

 This gene encodes a member of the APOBEC protein family and the cytidine deaminase enzyme family.
 The encoded protein forms a multiple-protein RNA editing holoenzyme with APOBEC1 complementation factor (A1CF).
 This holoenzyme is involved in the editing of cytosine-to-uracil (C-to-U) nucleotide bases in apolipoprotein B and neurofibromin 1 mRNAs.

 APOBEC-1 (A1) has been linked with cholesterol control, cancer development and inhibition of viral replication.
 Its function relies on introducing a stop codon into apolipoprotein B (ApoB) mRNA, which alters lipid metabolism in the gastrointestinal tract.
 The editing mechanism is highly specific.
 A1’s deamination of the cytosine base yields uracil, which creates a stop codon in the mRNA.

 A1 has been linked with both positive and negative health effects.
 In rodents, it has wide tissue distribution where as in humans, it is only expressed in the small intestine.

 Gene

 APOBEC1 lies on human chromosome 12.

 Function

 ApoB is essential in the assembly of very low density lipoproteins from lipids, in the liver and small intestine.
-By editing ApoB, it forces only the smaller expression, ApoB48 to be expressed, which greatly inhibits lipoprotein production.
+By editing ApoB, it forces only the smaller product, ApoB48, to be expressed, which greatly inhibits lipoprotein production.
 However, A1 is currently found only at extremely low levels in the human liver and intestine, while it is highly expressed in rodents.
 In humans, A1 is found exclusively in gastrointestinal epithelial cells.